- Why Research

 Chris Riback: No, go ahead please.

 Dr. Bissell: That's why I think people have to really remember that to cure cancer, including breast cancer, they not only have to think about the cancer cells, but they also have to think about the environment that the cancer finds itself.
 If we take the tumor out, something else in that place of the tumor or some of the cells that have escaped already and gone elsewhere, they find a different environment and they start doing some other crazy stuff.
 That's called metastasis.
-In my scientific career, we only not developed this concept that you have to put the cells back into the right architecture and the minute we did that with this gelatinous material that people isolate actually even from a tumor of a mouse but we can also make it very clean by taking the components of a gel meaning molecule that is really my heroine if you will and it's called laminin.
+In my scientific career, we only not developed this concept that you have to put the cells back into the right architecture and the minute we did that with this gelatinous material that people isolate actually even from a tumor of a subject but we can also make it very clean by taking the components of a gel meaning molecule that is really my heroine if you will and it's called laminin.
 There are many different kinds of laminin, but laminin 111 is one of the very first important laminin that was discovered.

 This thing is part of this extracellular matrix which goes on glandular tissues and it's called a basement membrane.
 This molecule is so versatile and is so important that the different parts of this molecule gives different signals to the cells.
 Once you actually have this molecule in tact as part of extracellular matrix, the cells are fine.
 You're hoping, you're doing the right thing.
 But once things start degrading, if there is inflammation, if there is aging, aging is the biggest risk factor for cancer, logarithmically, it goes up.
 Why?
 My hypothesis, which now a lot of people seem to be coming on, indicated that if the good extracellular matrix, in tact extracellular matrix, is giving you so many of the good signals, once it starts growing, you see these wrinkles that we get are the extracellular matrix that has gone degraded.
 We use elastin, we use collagen, we lose collagen.
 Things start, enzymes come up and start chewing it up.
 We get reacted oxygen species that then cause havoc.